Tim-Maes/Tim-Maes.github.io/_posts/2025-11-04-flatten-with-facet.md

 ```

 You know how tedious and error-prone this can be.
 The Flatten attribute solves this problem completely.

-## What is Flatten?

-The `[Flatten]` attribute is a source generator that automatically discovers all properties in a nested object hierarchy and generates a flat DTO with all nested properties promoted to the top level.
-It handles:

-- **Automatic Property Discovery**: Recursively traverses your domain model to find all flattenable properties
-- **Null-Safe Access**: Generates code with null-conditional operators (`?.`) to prevent NullReferenceExceptions
-- **LINQ Projection Support**: Creates static `Expression` properties for efficient Entity Framework queries
-- **Flexible Configuration**: Control depth, exclude specific paths, and customize naming strategies
-- **ID Filtering**: Optionally exclude foreign keys and nested IDs for cleaner API responses

 ## Why Flatten Objects?

 Flattening is useful in several real-world scenarios: